xieweiAlex/English_Learning/words-review.md

 ## words-Dec.md ##
 words/2022/words-Dec.md
+Over in Ukraine there is speculation that Russia is **girding** itself for a new offensive, and maybe the mobilisation of more conscripts. -
+A **Herculean** Choice: **Virtue or Vice**. -
+Located in Arizona, this National Park is full of **cactus** across a desert Park. -
 Insults alone cannot **defile** a person's honour. -
 What I do remember is how I felt.
 Before I would freak out and then **berate** myself for losing it, I felt stuck, helpless and terrible. -
 Everything he owned was **sequestered**. -
 The tone of the article is **intemperate**. -
+The picture showed this **impish** kid with this like wicked smile on his face. -
 He didn't just insult and shout at his co-workers, but was proud of his **guile** and **vagary**. -
 He is God's chosen lamb to **expiate** sin, to **propitiate** wrath. -
 The Rome of beggars, **buskers**, **tumblers**, **quacks** and whores. -